RLavigne42/Learn-with-Lavigne/GIT/Presentation_Delta.md

-# Presentation Delta: Crash Course vs Zero-to-Mastery
+# Presentation Style Delta: Crash Course vs Zero-to-Mastery

 This document compares how the two presentations approach the same Git setup content, using their presentation markdown files as the reference point.